sahelibasu23/demo-trying-cache-js/notes/YTA.md

 #### localStorage
 `Storage {length: 0}`

-Adding some data to localStorage is as easy as using the setItem() method.
+Adding some data to `localStorage` is as easy as using the `setItem()` method.

 I'll use a generic key and value for the names, but they can be any strings.

 #### localStorage.setItem('key', 'value')

-Now if you test localStorage in the console again, you'll find your new key and value.
+Now if you test `localStorage` in the console again, you'll find your new key and value.

 `Storage {key: "value", length: 1}`

-If you want to get the value for a particular key, you'll use the getItem() method.
+If you want to get the value for a particular key, you'll use the `getItem()` method.

 #### localStorage.getItem('key')
 `value`

-Finally, you can remove the data with removeItem().
+Finally, you can remove the data with `removeItem()`.

 #### localStorage.removeItem('key')

-Using clear() will clear all local storage.
+Using `clear()` will clear all local storage.

 #### localStorage.clear()

 Now we can begin setting up the app.

 ## Setting up the front end
 First, we'll create a simple HTML front end with index.html.
-I'm loading in Primitive (my minimalist CSS framework) for styles, because that's what I always use when I need a quick front end.

 ### Setup the Frontend